git/git.github.io/rev_news/drafts/edition-70.md

   I don't really use anything outside of Git.

-  I find Git vanilla to be mostly good enough to do everything I need, and when I don't; I try to introduce that directly into Git itself.
+  I find Git vanilla to be mostly good enough to do everything I need;
+  and when I don't, I try to introduce that directly into Git itself.

   I created a fork of Git called `git-fc` with all the features I didn't manage to land into Git upstream, but I have not updated it in some